*Figures based on purchased energy vectors for energy use expressed in primary energy.

-Sources: essenscia, VITO, DGOARNE, aggregated data from the energy efficiency voluntary agreement essenscia wallonie, DG Statistics
+Sources: essenscia, DGOARNE, aggregated data from the energy efficiency voluntary agreement essenscia wallonie, DG Statistics

-Improved energy efficiency throughout the chemicals, plastics and life sciences industry has led to a clear decoupling of production and energy use.
-Since 1990, total production* in the sector has more than tripled in Belgium, while energy consumption has increased by only 31%.
-Moreover, since 2000, energy consumption has been gradually decreasing as a result of energy efficiency improvements in both processes and utilities, increased attention to energy management, and strong growth in less energy-intensive activities in the life sciences industry.
+Improved energy efficiency throughout the chemicals, plastics and life sciences industry has led to an impressive reduction of specific energy use.
+Since 1990, total production* in the sector has more than tripled in Belgium, while energy consumption has increased by only 37%.
+Moreover, since 2000, energy purchases have stabilized as a result of energy efficiency investments in both processes and utilities, increased attention for energy management, and the growth of less energy-intensive activities in the life sciences industry.

 * based on the production index (cfr methodology)